dijkstracula/solvent/paper/report.md

 ## Unifying the two approaches with logically-qualified types

+A _refinement type_[@RefinementTypesForML] is the a pairing of an ordinary, nominally-polymorphic type (called the _base type_) and some logical predicate that _refines_ it.
+For example, `{v: int | 0 <= v ∧ v < n}` refines the base type of the integers to be bound between 0 and some other value `n`.
+Since `n` is a program-level term, a refinement type is also a dependent type (in particular, type zoologists will recognise a familiar sight: this is the dependent type `Fin n`).
+As before, the expressiveness of a refinement type depends on the expressiveness of the refining predicate's constraint domain.

+Critically: If the constraint domain is made up of boolean predicates over program terms, we can call such a refinement type a _logically-qualified (LiQuid) type_[@LiquidTypesPLDI08].
 Ideally, we would be able to pick and choose parts from both the model- and type-theoretic approaches to get the benefits of each.

-A _refinement type_[@RefinementTypesForML] is the a pairing of an ordinary, potentially polymorphic type (called the _base type_) and some logical predicate that _refines_ it.
-For example, `{v: int | 0 <= v ∧ v < n}` refines the base type of the integers to be bound between 0 and some other program value `n`.
-Since `n` is a program-level term, a refinement type is also a dependent type (in particular, the finite dependent sum type `Fin n`).
-As before, the expressiveness of a refinement type depends on the expressiveness of the refining predicate's constraint domain.
+In particular, we'd like to exploit the structure of a refinement type: given the base type and refinement predicate are defined independently of one another, the hope is that we can apply pure type-theoretic mechanisms to the former and model-checking mechanisms to the latter, gain the advantages of both, and avoid destructive interference between them.

 ```python
 def avg(xs: List(Int) | len(xs) > 0) -> int